👁️

 So really, our goal was to disprove the assumption that this UI project was low impact.

-To me, the ultimate way to definitively de-risk a design is to provide a substantial sample size of users that validate your decision decisions, which gives you too much ammo to be rejected.
-To accomplish this, I first set out to do this in two ways:
+The surest way to de-risk a design is a large sample of users validating it, which gives you too much evidence to reject.
+I set out to do this two ways:

 1